ClothierNamedJeremiah/Daily-Spotify-Additions/README.md

 	}
 }
 ```
+_Note: An Azure Cosmos DB Emulator can be used when testing locally for no cost_

 ### terraform.tfvars
 To set lots of variables, it is more convenient to specify their values in a  _variable definitions file_  (with a filename ending in either  `.tfvars`  or  `.tfvars.json`) and then specify that file on the command line with  `-var-file`.
 Terraform will automatically load the variable definition file `terraform.tfvars ` if it is located in the `terraform/` directory.
 The files should be structured as follows: